 Instructions

-- Preheat the oven to 250°F, and lightly coat a large oven safe skillet (12-inch, cast iron is perfect) -- or a large Dutch oven, with olive oil.
+- Set oven and prepare pan.
+Preheat the oven to 275°F, and lightly coat a large oven safe skillet (12-inch, cast iron is perfect) -- or a large Dutch oven, with olive oil.

-- Remove the brisket from the oven, and place it on a large plate.
+- Cool and remove fat.
+Remove the brisket from the oven, and place it on a large plate.
 (Leave the juices in the pan!)
 Let the brisket cool slightly, and then use the back of a knife or a spoon to gently scrape off the fat and discard it.

-- Place the meat on a cutting board and cut it into thin (about ½-inch) slices -- against the grain!
-Set aside. *You can do all of the above 1 day ahead of the below, if desired.
-If you do, after the meat cools to room temperature, cover it tightly and place it in the refrigerator overnight.
+- Slice.
+Place the meat on a cutting board and cut it into thin (about ½-inch) slices -- against the grain!
+It should be falling apart, but intact in parts.
+(This will be slightly different for everyone, depending on your pan, oven, lid, particular cut of brisket, etc.) Set aside. *You can do all of the above 1 day ahead of the below, if desired.
+If you do, after the meat cools to room temperature, cover the pan tightly and place it in the refrigerator overnight.

 - Turn the oven up to 300°F.

-- Stir in the peas, season generously with salt and pepper to taste and serve.
+- Add peas and season.
+Stir in the peas, season generously with salt and pepper to taste.
 (Here's How to season to Taste.)

 NOTES